dewi-alliance/hotspot-manufacturers/Cranberries(EDATECH)-light-mtk.md

 ## Previous shipments (required)
 We have experiences in shipping wireless products worldwide.
 Our tech and material provider is EDATECH, one of the designer partners of the Raspberry Pi Foundation.
-The products they designed, including IoT gateways, are sold all over the world,.
+The products they designed, including IoT gateways, are sold all over the world.